The Origin of Discontent

 The anarchy that I predicted in the 80s in my nationally acclaimed novel The Fire Within has today become a reality.
 Many of the schemes to break down societal order, first tested and perfected in inner-city schools, have spread throughout the public school system, and into our great universities.
 This has left many parents bewildered and searching for an explanation.
 The excuses often echoed by prominent educators and publications like Education Week are almost always the same with parental neglect, stagnant school spending, lack of diversity, and even racism usually getting top listing.

 To circumvent this national trend, many prominent leaders committed to open dialogue and freedom of speech are boldly resisting this trend by attempting to speak out on campuses against the organized movement to silence them and to subvert freedom.
 What they are facing almost everywhere for their efforts is armed resistance.
 The very institutions that once peacefully guarded our freedom and nurtured our independence are encouraging rioting.
-UCLA-Berkeley is an excellent example.
+UCLA-Berkeley is one example of many.

 In a Los Angeles Times article, one demonstrator, disturbed by the negative news coverage campus protestors were getting, wisely believed that such continued coverage would turn the public against the student movement.
 Unfortunately, the demonstrator didn’t seem to realize that this was exactly what the masterminds behind the rebellion wanted.
 In order to break down order in a powerful country like America, they needed widespread discontent.
 The best way to do this was to train students in Alinsky-style protesting and turn one group against the other.